-The chatbot interprets and answers your messages on its own and suitably for your situation.
+The chatbot interprets and answers your messages on its own and in a way that is appropriate for your situation.
 It currently uses Facebook to process bike thefts for German-speaking customers.
 Helvetia is checking to see whether the Helvetia Service chatbot can be used to address additional customer issues in more languages and message apps in future.

 The Helvetia Service chatbot is a computer programme that can independently interpret information provided by customers and give them appropriate answers.

-We are convinced the chatbot will benefit you, our customer, and we want to give you optimum service.
-Just try it and experience how quickly and easily it processes your issue.
+We are convinced the chatbot will benefit you, our customer, and we want to give you the best possible service.
+Just give it a try, and see for yourself how quickly and easily it processes your concern.

 At the beginning of the conversation, a computer programme responds to you.
-Generally, the chatbot should be able to understand your issue and reply to it appropriately in order to help you quickly and easily.
+Generally, the chatbot should be able to understand what is involved and reply to it appropriately in order to help you quickly and easily.
 Should the chatbot be unable to completely process your issue for some reason, you will receive additional support from a Helvetia employee, either via chat or by phone using one of Helvetia’s service numbers.

 The chatbot is available around the clock, meaning you can report your issue to us easily at any time.

 If you pause the conversation, after a certain time, the Helvetia Service chatbot will ask you whether you would like to continue the conversation.
-But you can interrupt the conversation as long as you like and continue it at a later point in time.
+You can, however, interrupt the conversation as long as you like and continue it at a later point in time.

 To make the procedure as uncomplicated as possible for you, we use the platform provider to gather a few pieces of information, especially the name and first name in your Facebook account.
 At the beginning of the conversation, the chatbot asks you for only a couple pieces of personal or contractual information.